 In order for your application to qualify as a developing country submission, a statement from an advisor/mentor certifying that the research was conducted in a developing country must be submitted with your application.
 This statement can be included in the letter of support as requested in the Application Instructions.

-All applicants will be notified via email of the committee's decision by the end of November 2017.
+All applicants will be notified via email of the committee's decision on or after October 1, 2018.

 Please contact Christina Paternoster, ISBD Program Manager, at Christinap@isbd.org